Density of PVC Material | A Comprehensive Guide

 What is Density?

-Plastic Density is a measure of the mass of a substance per unit volume.
+Plastic Density measures the mass of a substance per unit volume.
 It is a fundamental physical property that can identify a material and determine its behavior under different conditions.

-The density of a material can be expressed in units of grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).
+A material’s density can be expressed in grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).

 Factors Affecting the Density of PVC